meta-introspector/handle-stale-discussions/README.md

 ### close-stale-as-answered

-Close stale discussions as answered
+Close stale discussions as answered, or supply `false` to close stale discussions as outdated

-Default: `false`.
-Stale discussions are closed as outdated.
+Default: `true`.
+Stale discussions are closed as answered.

 ### github-bot